-Awesome Nintendo Switch Games Currently On Sale Before June 2018 Ends
+Awesome Nintendo Switch Games Currently On Sale Before June, 2018 Ends

-Nintendo Switch owners who would like to get the best gaming deals this month could consider today as their lucky day.
-FriskyTanuki, a gaming fan and an active member of the Cheap***Gamer forums, has provided a list of Nintendo Switch games that can be purchased this month at a discount.
+Nintendo Switch owners who would like to get the best gaming deals this month could consider today their lucky day.
+FriskyTanuki, a gaming fan and an active member of the CheapAssGamer forums, has provided a list of Nintendo Switch games that can be purchased this month at a discount.
 Needless to say, some of them are pretty darn awesome.

 Based on ComicBook‘s re-compilation of the list, there are a couple games on sale whose discounts will end this June.
 A couple pre-order deals that will be ending this month include games like Angels of Death and Grave Danger.
 According to FriskyTanuki’s post, Nintendo Switch gamers can get 10 percent off pre-orders at the eShop for the console.
 The following are the games listed under the pre-order discounts and the time their pre-order sale ends.